-- Buy cheap stickers and a set of colour paper, pens and stamps just in case there is not enough to go around.
+- Buy cheap stickers and a set of color paper, pens, and stamps just in case there is not enough to go around.

 - Make sure you know what age groups you will be teaching so you can plan accordingly.

 - Learn some interactive songs before you go.

 - Children have a lot of energy – get plenty of rest before you go.